 For more information on program requirements, please visit the First Generation Scholarship Program page.

 By providing select topics for exploration and creating an environment where students receive personal attention, the Honors Program helps participants expand their thinking and personal limits.
-Students admitted to the Honors Program receive a $12,000 scholarship over four years ($3,000/year).
+Students admitted to the Honors Program beginning in 2019-2020 receive an $8,000 scholarship over four years ($2,000/year).
 The invitation to participate in the Honors Program is made after the student is admitted to Fisher.
 Students who qualify for Honors Program consideration are required to complete an Honors Program application.
-The Honors Program scholarship may not be combined with the Science Scholars stipend or the Service or First Generation Scholarships.
-For information and qualifications about the Honors Scholarship, please visit the Honors Program page.
+For information and qualifications about the Honors Program, please visit the Honors Program page.

 Flower City Award

-All out-of-state new freshman and transfer students will automatically receive a Flower City Award of $5,000 per year.
+All new freshman and transfer out-of-state students, as well as students from Nassau and Suffolk counties, will automatically receive a Flower City Award of $5,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

-New freshman or transfer students with a parent or stepparent who is an alumnus/alumna of the College will automatically receive a Legacy Award of $1,000 per year.
-New freshman or transfer students’ enrolled beginning Fall 2017 with a sibling who is an alumnus/alumna of the College will also automatically receive a Legacy Award of $1,000 per year.
+New freshman or transfer students with a parent or sibling who is currently enrolled full-time, or who is an alumnus/alumna of the College will automatically receive a Legacy Award of $1,000 per year.
 This award may be combined with any other scholarships for which a student qualifies.

 St. John Fisher College Restricted and Endowed Scholarships